microsoft/FluidFramework/packages/dds/SchemaVersioning.md

 # Assumptions

-These data formats are used to persist data in fluid documents:
+These data formats are used to persist data in Fluid documents:

 -   the snapshot format (both runtime parts and DDS specific parts).
 -   op format (for trailing ops: both the runtime and DDS specific parts).